 For the chocolate coating, melt together 1 1/2 Cups of chocolate chips and 1 Tbsp. coconut oil.
 Again, you can use the microwave or a double boiler for this.

 Use a fork to dip the ganche centers, one at a time, into the melted chocolate and cover completely.
 Then, use a toothpick to help remove the truffle from the fork and place back on the parchment paper.
 Top each truffle with sea salt or other decorations or sprinkles, if desired.
 Place the chocolate covered truffles back in the fridge or freezer until the coating is set.

 If you want to use another coating besides the chocolate, simply place the coating in a small bowl and roll the ganache fillings in them, one at a time, until they’re completely covered and place them back on the parchment paper.

 - This recipe is easier to work with if you use coconut milk that has not been stored in the fridge.
-If you need to use cold coconut milk that has seperated, simply scoop out and use the coagulated cream.
+If you need to use cold coconut milk that has separated, simply scoop out and use the coagulated cream.

 - If using a chocolate bar instead of chocolate chips, use a serrated knife to finely chop the chocolate so it melts evenly.

 - My favorite coating for chocolate truffles is chocolate.
 I love the hard chocolate shell with a soft interior and the fact that they’re not as messy as the other options.
 However, they’re also great coated in sprinkles, nuts, cocoa powder, coconut flakes, or any other coating you can think of!

 - If you prefer not to use a microwave, melt the chocolate on the stove in a double-boiler.
 To make your own double-boiler, place a large heatproof bowl over a small saucepan of boiling water.
 Be sure the water doesn’t touch the bottom of the bowl.
 Then, stir until it’s is completely melted and remove from heat.